mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

-# Supervised Machine Learning: Regression
+# Supervised Machine Learning: Classificationo

 These are my notes and the code of the [IBM Machine Learning Professional Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning) offered by IBM & Coursera.